broadinstitute/protigy-v2/DEVELOPER.md

     Do NOT use `ns()` when:

     -   You are updating a UI element in the server *outside* of a `renderUI()` block.
 For example: `updateTextInput("myText")`.

+4.  **Custom CSS**: If you need to customize the user interface, I recommend getting comfortable using "inspect element".
+This lets you see all the possible fields you can edit and what class(es) each element belongs to.
+Then [add your custom CSS](https://unleash-shiny.rinterface.com/beautify-css.html#beautify-css).

 ### Managing package dependencies